beoeoa/node-express-mongodb-ecommerce/README.md

 An ecommerce web application built with Node.js, Express, MongoDB, and EJS, featuring user authentication, product browsing, shopping cart, and checkout functionalities.
 For Admin-Panel I have used AdminLTE 3(free) template.

+## Project Status
+🚧 This project is currently under active development.
+Some features may be incomplete or subject to change. 🚀

 ## Technologies Used

 - Node.js